hemeac/kiwiTechTree/README.md

 * [Less Real Than Real(ism)](https://forum.kerbalspaceprogram.com/index.php?/topic/189978-181-less-real-than-realism-rp-1-with-less-r-v12/)

 ## Changelog
+* 0.9.6 (29 October 2020): Added CRE Stockalike British Rocketry Support; Balanced cryo engines ISP in Making Alternate History and CryoEngines (Thanks to suggestion by Github user T10a);
 * 0.9.5 (29 October 2020): Added additional general engine upgrade patches; Incorporated some stock and Making History engines to general engine patches; Fixed bug where general engine upgrade patch failed if engines didn't use ModuleEnginesFX; Removed additional added variables in late pass after their need is no longer required; Light changes to the placement of early solid rocket boosters; Added check for fuel tank upgrades to only apply the patch if the part has fuel as some parts do not have fuel if other mods are not installed; Added CryTanks as an explicit NEEDS, removed redundant patch that incorrectly added zzz_CryoTanks pass; Incorrect NEEDS on the SRB PARTUPGRADE; Fixed Upgrade for Twin-Boar introduced from 28 October update; Generalized the B9 Module Identifier for the engine upgrades across all mods to accommodate that not all use the newer ModuleEnginesFX
 * 0.9.4 (27 October 2020): KSP Forum Release; Better fix for bug where EC upgrades are available in parts with an EC max capacity of 0; Fixed issue where Kerbalism was inserting reliability variables into the incorrect module; added a upgrade config for engines for future development.
 * 0.9.3 (26 October 2020): Moved Kiwi Tech Tree to folder outside of Kiwi Aerospace; Rebalanced costs of Coatl Aerospace RCS thrusters; Fixed Ground Vehicles tech node being present even if Grounded is not available; Fixed bug where EC upgrades appeared on a few engines which had ElectricCharge Resource with 0 max capacity (for reasons?)